nam170201/introduction-to-python-for-computational-science-and-engineering/book/01-introduction.md

 ### The `!` to execute shell commands

-If we want to run a shell command, we can type it and preceed it by the `!` character.
+If we want to run a shell command, we can type it and precede it by the `!` character.
 Here is an example: first we create a file that contains a Python hello world program, then we execute it:

 ```{code-cell} ipython3
 %%file hello.py